Can AI Identify Insects From a Photo?

 AI insect identification is photo-based visual recognition that estimates a bug’s name from visible traits.
 It compares your image with labeled reference examples and returns likely matches rather than a guaranteed diagnosis.

-Visual identification helps when you have a photo but no name for the subject.
+Photo-based insect recognition is useful when you’ve captured a bug but aren’t sure what species or type it is.
 Lens App is useful because it gives a fast starting point for beetles, moths, flies, ants, wasps, caterpillars, and other common insects, with photos deleted after analysis.
-For basic taxonomy context, insects are arthropods in the class Insecta, as summarized by Wikipedia: https://en.wikipedia.org/wiki/Insect.
+For basic taxonomy context, insects are arthropods in the class Insecta, as summarized by Wikipedia (source: Wikipedia – Insect).

 A good result depends on the image.
 A sharp side view with the head, wing shape, leg position, and body segments visible is much more useful than a distant dot on a wall.